 In 1987, the year following the release of A Nation Prepared, the governor of New York and a team of municipal leaders in Rochester, New York invited NCEE’s initial staff of five people to come to Rochester to implement the recommendations made in A Nation Prepared.
 NCEE opened its doors in Rochester in 1988.

 Tucker had not been in Rochester long before he realized that the problems faced by this urban district were very similar to those faced by most other urban districts.
-Believing that these challenges could only be met by redesigning the system, rather than with the usual sort of targeted initiatives, and understanding that such an approach required far more technical resources than any one district could muster, he approached other urban states and districts with the idea of combining resources to work collaboratively to redesign the education system for higher performance.
+Believing that these challenges could only be met by redesigning the larger system of which school districts are only a part, and understanding that such an approach required far more technical resources than any one district could muster, he approached other urban states and districts with the idea of combining resources to work collaboratively to redesign the education system for higher performance.
 This was the origin of NCEE’s National Alliance for Restructuring Education, launched in 1989.

-In the same year, NCEE began its policy development cycle again by creating the Commission on the Skills of the American Workforce, with a view to understanding how the dynamics of the global economy were changing, learning how the leading nations of the world were responding to those challenges and proposing a course of action for the United States that might enable us to field a world-class workforce likely to weather the storms ahead based on what had been learned from other nations.
-Thus began an investment by NCEE in international benchmarking that has continued to the present day.
+In the same year, NCEE began its policy development cycle again by creating the Commission on the Skills of the American Workforce, with a view to understanding how the dynamics of the global economy were changing the demand for educated and trained labor, learning how the leading nations of the world were responding to those challenges by changing their education and training systems and proposing a course of action for the United States that might enable our own country to field a world-class workforce likely to weather the storms ahead based on what had been learned from other nations.
+Thus began an investment by NCEE in international benchmarking that has continues to the present day.

 The global research done to produce the America’s Choice report showed that the nations with the most successful education systems had carefully thought through national standards for student achievement, curriculum based on those standards and high quality examinations intended to measure the extent to which students mastered that curriculum.
 But none of the states in this country had such a system.
 So, in 1991, NCEE invited the University of Pittsburgh, 23 states, 6 cities and three national foundations to join with it in creating New Standards, a collaborative committed to doing the research and development needed to advance the state of the art in student performance standards and matching assessments to launch the standards movement in the United States.
 The New Standards initiative has long been widely regarded as some of the best work on standards and assessment done in the United States to date.
 Many of the leaders in the New Standards work went on to play leading roles in the development of the Common Core State Standards, which built in part on the foundation laid by New Standards.